Rural Public Health

-The Office of Rural Health Policy (ORHP) promotes better health care service in rural America.
+The Federal Office of Rural Health Policy (FORHP) promotes better health care service in rural America.
 Established in August 1987 by the Administration, the Office was subsequently authorized by Congress in December 1987 and located in the Health Resources and Services Administration.
 Congress charged the Office with informing and advising the Department of Health and Human Services on matters affecting rural hospitals and health care, coordinating activities within the department that relate to rural health care, and maintaining a national information clearinghouse, which is the Rural Assistance Center.

 While the Centers for Disease Control and Prevention (CDC) do not have a similar office directed to address rural issues, some CDC programs have targeted resources addressing rural health outcomes linked to particular disease conditions and risk factors.

 Is there any funding for public health programs in rural communities?

 We maintain a list of federal, state and foundation funding opportunities for public health.
 You can also contact us at 1.800.270.1898 or firstname.lastname@example.org to request a list of funding opportunities specific to your project and location.

 What is the public health infrastructure in rural areas?